andrewchancgc/image-classi/workshop/README.md

 **We suggest you write your solution inside the sandbox**, using the cells at the end of the notebook.
 Learn Jupyter Sandbox supports GPU, which makes training your model faster.
 Also, you can always refer to the code in the cells above, in case you need to copy-paste parts of the code.

-> If you want to work on the solution on your own machine, you can use [Faces.ipynb Notebook](Faces.ipynb) as a starting point, and [Pets.ipynb] for final optional milestone.
+> If you want to work on the solution on your own machine, you can use [Scenery Notebook](https://github.com/andrewchancgc/microsoft-image-classi/blob/main/workshop/workshop%20walkthrough%20notebook.ipynb) as a starting point.
 However, having a GPU is heavily recommended.

 ## Milestone 2: Getting the Data